Start here: who the course is for and what students take home

 - Visible result: A title screen with the student's original hero standing in their own world.

-- What students do: Make consistent idle and run frames; add left and right keyboard input; test walking and running; check whether animation timing matches movement speed.
+- What students do: Make consistent idle and run frames; add left and right keyboard input; check whether animation timing matches movement speed; then add gravity, take-off and landing, and change one physics value at a time to record the effect.

-- Core concepts: Keyboard input, sprite animation, direction, speed, running and debugging.
+- Core concepts: Keyboard input, sprite animation, direction, speed, gravity, jump strength, collision, controlled variables and comparison testing.

-- Tool choice: Use Creative Code Studio to test different movement quickly, or use Kids OpenCode to read and tune AI-assisted keyboard movement code.
+- Tool choice: Use Creative Code Studio to test movement and compare jump curves quickly, or use Kids OpenCode to read and tune the AI-assisted movement and physics code.

-- How AI helps: Explain physics values and suggest a useful testing range.
-The student decides which values to keep based on actual playtesting.
+- How AI helps: Suggest matching animation frames, a movement-code draft, and a useful range for physics values.
+The student runs, checks and decides which values to keep based on actual playtesting.

-Goal for the week: Turn the hero's abilities into a player route with a beginning, rhythm and clear finish.
+Goal for the session: Turn the hero's abilities into a player route with a beginning, rhythm and clear finish.

 - What students do: Plan a tilemap; arrange ground, platforms, gaps, pipes and decoration; test jump distances; revise routes that are too difficult, unclear or repetitive.